AFFILIATE MARKETING WITH GOOGLE ADS

 • Higher Optimization Score: Leveraging these assets positively impacts your campaign’s overall optimization score, indicating improved ad quality and relevance.

-Monitoring campaign performance in Google Ads
+Monitoring Campaign Performance In Google Ads

 1. Orientation